RPiOVN/p2pvps-server/specifications/high-level-overview.md

 The client software is targeted for Raspberry Pi's minicomputers, but can be operated on any device that is capable of running Docker.
 The focus of the client software is to:
-* Create a basic Linux environment.
+* Create a basic Linux environment with a command line interface (CLI).
-* Establish a reverse SSH connection with the server, to provide a command line interface.
+* Establish a reverse SSH connection with the server, to provide the CLI to the renter.

 The server software is targeted for cloud VPS servers like Digital Ocean, AWS, etc. The focus of the server software is to: